mattshisler/statLSP/README.md

-# statLSP
+# statLSP (Land Surface Phenology)

-The purpose of this repo. . .
+The purpose of this repo is to track the development of statistical methods to model land surface phenology.